JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-03-07-resourcenaming.md

 Even though this scheme doesn't (yet) cover all resource types, it does provide an easy to use solution for where most naming pain currently is.
 In a future blogpost I'll also make a suggestion for the other ones.

-Let me know what you think by contacting me [@molsjeroen](https://twitter.com/molsjeroen) on twitter, or leaving a comment below!
+If you've made it this far, you should probably follow me on [Twitter](https://twitter.com/molsjeroen).
+Feel free leave a comment below!